Guides

 Smoking

-Smoking 10 cigarettes a day could increase your pension income by over 21%.
-Enhanced rates apply to those who have smoked continuously for more than 10 years.
+Smoking history can affect annuity underwriting.
+Enhanced rates may apply to people who have smoked continuously for more than 10 years.

 Being Overweight